Lehigh Valley Railroad: 20th century

-Decline and bankruptcy

 Following the Great Depression, the railroad had a few periods of prosperity, but was clearly in a slow decline.
 Passengers preferred the convenience of automobiles to trains, and airlines much later provided faster long-distance travel than trains.
 Oil and gas were supplanting coal as the fuel of choice.
 The Depression had been difficult for all the railroads, and Congress recognized that bankruptcy laws needed revision.
 The Chandler Acts of 1938-9 provided a new form of relief for railroads, allowing them to restructure their debt while continuing to operate.
 The LVRR was approved for such a restructuring in 1940 when several large mortgage loans were due.
 The restructuring allowed the LVRR to extend the maturity of its mortgages, but it needed to repeat the process in 1950.
 The terms of the restructurings precluded dividend payments until 1953, when LVRR common stock paid the first dividend since 1931.
 In 1957, the LVRR again stopped dividends.

 In 1944, the LVRR's gross revenues came close to $100,000,000 which was a milestone for the railroad.

-Two final blows fell in the 1950s: the passage of the Federal-Aid Highway Act in 1956, better known as the Interstate Highway Act, and the opening of the Saint Lawrence Seaway in 1959.
-The interstate highways helped the trucking industry offer door-to-door service, and the St. Lawrence Seaway allowed grain shipments to bypass the railways and go directly to overseas markets.
-By the 1960s, railroads in the East were struggling to survive.
+In the 1950s, the passage of the Federal-Aid Highway Act in 1956, better known as the Interstate Highway Act, and the opening of the Saint Lawrence Seaway in 1959, proved harmful to Lehigh Valley Railroad and the rest of the nation's rail industry.
+Interstate highways helped the trucking industry offer door-to-door service, and the St. Lawrence Seaway allowed grain shipments to bypass the railways and go directly to overseas markets.
+By the 1960s, railroads in the eastern U.S. were struggling to survive.
 The Pennsylvania Railroad in 1962 requested ICC authorization to acquire complete control of the LVRR through a swap of PRR stock for LVRR and elimination of the voting trust that had been in place since 1941.
-It managed to acquire more than 85% of all outstanding shares, and from that time the LVRR was little more than a division of the PRR.
-The Pennsylvania merged with the New York Central in 1968, but the Penn Central failed in 1970, causing a cascade of railroad failures throughout the East.
+They managed to acquire more than 85% of all outstanding shares, and from that time the LVRR was little more than a division of the PRR.

+Throughout the 1960s, the PRR was in negotiations to merge with the New York Central, and the ICC approved the merger on the condition that they absorb the bankrupt New York, New Haven and Hartford Railroad and the New York, Susquehanna and Western Railroad; only the former was incorporated into the merger.
+Concurrently, the ICC asked the Norfolk and Western (N&W) and Chesapeake and Ohio (C&O) if they were interested in acquiring the LVRR, and if both companies declined, then the PRR and NYC were obliged to absorb the LVRR, as another condition.